unparalleled-js/docs-1/docs/oem/oem-api/managed-users.md

 date: 2019-03-21 11:20:00 Z
 ---

-# Managed Users
+# Manage customer accounts

-All API endpoints listed here require `oem_vendor` privilege.
+All API endpoints listed here are OEM Vendor APIs and require the `oem_vendor` privilege.
 Talk to your Workato representative to enable this privilege in your account.

 ### Quick reference